Stellar-blog/stellar-blog-webapp/README.md

 - [ ] redirect unauthenticated users (WIP)

 ### Photo upload flow
-- [x] let user upload photos up to 3
+- [x] let user upload up to 3 photos at once
 - [x] let user drag and drop their photos
 - [x] let user search a photo with their local OS